RobustSleepNet: Transfer learning for automated sleep staging at scale: Methods

 \subsection{RobustSleepNet overview}

-In this publication, we formulate the problem of sleep stage classification as a sequence to sequence problem.
-Indeed, instead of considering one epoch at a time, we use a temporal context of $T$ successive epochs and try to predict the associated $T$ sleep stages.
-Hence, the input signal can be seen as $\mathbf{Z} \in \mathbb{R}^{ C \times L \times T}$ and the output $\hat{\pi} \in [0, 1]^{5 \times T}$ of the model will be a probability to belong to each sleep stage.
+In this publication, we formulated the problem of sleep stage classification as a sequence-to-sequence problem.
+Indeed, instead of considering one epoch at a time, we used a temporal context of $T$ successive epochs and tried to predict the associated $T$ sleep stages.
+Hence, we represented the input signal domain as $\mathbf{Z} \in \mathbb{R}^{ C \times L \times T}$.
+The output $\hat{\pi} \in [0, 1]^{5 \times T}$ of the model will be a probability of belonging to each sleep stage.

-The presented deep learning approach, RobustSleepNet, is a hierarchical sequence-to-sequence classifier.
-RobustSleepNet is based on SimpleSleepNet \cite{guillot2019dreem}.
-However, it differs from the latter by being able to handle an arbitrary number of input channel $C_\mathcal{D}$.
-To do so, the linear channel recombination of SimpleSleepNet is replaced by multi-head attentive recombination which reduces a variable number of input channels into a fixed number of channels.
+The presented deep learning approach is a hierarchical sequence-to-sequence classifier.
+RobustSleepNet is almost entirely based on SimpleSleepNet \cite{guillot2019dreem}, which was itself built on top of SeqSleepNet \cite{SeqSleepNet}.
+However, we tweaked the epoch encoder using the attention layer described in \cite{bahdanau2014neural}.
+This rather small design change has great importance since it solves the input-shape incompatibility described in part \ref{introduction}.
+In this way, it enables RobustSleepNet to handle an arbitrary number of input channels $C_\mathcal{D}$ by recombining them into a fixed number of channels.
+It allows training on any montage and multiple datasets at the same time.
+One other collateral property of using attention is handling input channels in any order (channel-order invariance).

 The architecture is summarised in Fig \ref{fig:schema_du_modele}.
 We implemented RobustSleepNet in PyTorch \cite{pytorch}.
-The code, as well as trained models and results, are publicly available at \url{https://github.com/Dreem-Organization/RobustSleepNet}.
+The code, trained models and results, are publicly available at \url{https://github.com/Dreem-Organization/RobustSleepNet}.